gem5bootcamp/lps2024/slides/02-Using-gem5/05-cache-hierarchies.md

 ## Creating core clusters

-Since each core is going to have a many private caches, let's create a cluster.
+Since each core is going to have many private caches, let's create a cluster.
 In this cluster, we will create L1I/D and L2 caches, the L2 crossbar and connect things.

 ```python